ausevo/ausevo.github.io/registration.md

 **Presentation formats**

-  - Short talks
+  - Short talks (5 minutes, plus 2 minutes for questions)
-  - Long talks
+  - Long talks (12 minutes, plus 3 minutes for questons)
-  - Poster
+  - Poster (max dimensions tbd)

-Please submit your Abstract (max 300 words) and preference for presenting format during the registartion process, usimng the link below.
+Please submit your Abstract (ca 200 words) and preference for presenting format during the registartion process, usimng the link below.

 **Soon to come - link to registration**